Past SSI Cohorts

 • Monthly, two-hour, interactive cohort gatherings held over six months (November–May)

-• A closing gathering scheduled in conjunction with the AASCU 2024 Academic Affairs Meeting (July 2024)
+• A closing gathering scheduled in conjunction with the AASCU 2025 Summer Meeting (July 2025)

 • Optional small group reflection and discussion sessions